amaan-igs/linux-server/README.md

-﻿# On-Prem Linux Server Management with LXD/LXC Welcome to the repository for documenting my journey in managing an on-premises Ubuntu server using LXD/LXC for containerized application hosting.
+﻿# On-Prem Server Management - Linux-Virtualization
+Welcome to the repository for documenting my journey in managing an on-premises Ubuntu server using LXC/LXD, Docker and Portainer for containerized application hosting.
 This repository includes setup instructions, storage configurations, and network configurations.

 <img src="https://github.com/user-attachments/assets/1757a052-2931-4018-9714-e5a2c250c63f" width="320" height="100"/><br>

 ## Motivation

 The primary motivation behind this project is to hone my skills as a DevOps Engineer and to gain hands-on experience in system operations.
 While cloud-based VMs are managed by providers, I wanted to take on the challenge of managing a server myself.